Yusuf-Juzar-Soni/Travel_Safe-/README.md

 - 	No. of people vaccinated in that area.
 - 	Population size and density of that area.
 * Output: Percentage score showing how safe that destination is.
+* ARIMA model used to predict future number of cases.

 **Personas:**
 Our target audience would be  uncertain travelers, who cannot decide whether a particular destination is COVID safe or not.